kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 Reference podresources API to determine CPU assignment and CacheID assignment per container.
-Use proposed 'container_aligned_compute_resources_count' metric which reports the count of containers getting aligned compute resources.
+Use 'container_aligned_compute_resources_count' metric which reports the count of containers getting aligned compute resources.
 See PR#127155 (https://github.com/kubernetes/kubernetes/pull/127155).

 ###### How can someone using this feature know that it is working for their instance?